stylus/stylus/mixins.md

     form input[type=button]
       border-radius 5px

 Note that the `border-radius` within our mixin is treated as a property, and not a recursive function invocation.
+To take this further we we may utilize the automatic `arguments` local variable, containing the expression passed, allowing more than one value to be passed:

+    border-radius()
+      -webkit-border-radius arguments
+      -moz-border-radius arguments
+      border-radius arguments

+now allowing us to pass values such as `border-radius 1px 2px / 3px 4px`.

 ### Parent References